SirGFM/bug_squasher-2/README.md

 # bug_squasher-2

-New version of 'Bug Squasher', to test my remade library: GFraMe.
+New version of 'Bug Squasher', to test "new" remade library: GFraMe v2.

 ## Requirements